Before we can judge whether or not it is possible or advisable to use Detox Foot Patches we need to be clear about detox.

 The usual answer refers to the treatment points on the soles of the feet.

 These points can be used by Acupressure and Acupuncture practitioners as well Reflexologists and Kinesiologists.

 No argument from me about the power of stimulating points on the feet and throughout the whole body frankly.

 The power of these points is only denied by those who have not used them.

-My question is can these pads, patches also called sap sheets do this?
+My question is can these pads or patches also called sap sheets do this?

-Here is a fellow Naturopath, Dr. Group, who is sure they do – so sure in fact that he manufactures or at least supplies them.
+Here is a Fan, Dr. Group, who is sure they do – so sure in fact that he manufactures or at least supplies them.

 Detox is itself, rather amazingly to me, a controversial subject.
 Detox patches along with detox foot baths are probably the most controversial devices or techniques within the area of detox.

 For me the jury is still out on both of them.
 I know too much about detox to flat out say that they cannot work and I have not myself tried them out to see if they do work.

 They may in time find a place in Natural Medicine alongside Epsom Salts baths, Castor Oil Packs and Poultices.